Optum/knack/packages/knack-consumer-client/readme.md

 </h2>

 <p align="center">
-  A module for consuming records with Apache Kafka.
+  A module for consuming records from Apache Kafka with integrated avro support.
 </p>

 <p align="center">